wvanbergen/vertica/README.md

 ### Compatiblity

 - Ruby 1.8 is no longer supported, but version 0.9.x should still support it.
-- Vertica versions4.1, 5.0, and 5.1 worked with at some point with this gem, but compatibility is no longer tested.
+- Vertica versions 4.1, 5.0, and 5.1 worked with at some point with this gem, but compatibility is no longer tested.
+It probably still works as the protocol hasn't changed.

 ## Usage